-Overair's eVTOL Butterfly aircraft is a very sleek and beautifully designed quad tiltrotor aircraft.
+Overair's eVTOL Butterfly aircraft is a sleek and elegantly designed quad-tiltrotor aircraft.
 The Overair Butterfly uses the company's patented Optimum Speed Tiltrotor (OSTR) technology which has a far higher system performance (than typical tiltrotors) through integrated improvements in multiple technologies.
 This includes but is not limited to, variable-speed tilting electric rotors (individual blade control), unique blades, lightweight composites and high efficiency aerodynamics.
 The Butterfly configuration solves the trade-off between hover and cruise efficiency, creating an optimal vehicle configuration for Uber Elevate’s use case.

 The larger slow turning rotor propellers provide more efficient lift, safer flight and the aircraft has quiet acoustics.
 The larger rotors draw less power from batteries, than aircraft with smaller propellers, which provide an immediate economic impact of making the Butterfly less costly to fly.
 These propellers also have quieter acoustics which means the passengers will have a quieter ride and urban areas will hear a much quieter aircraft.